Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-There have been several theoretical proposals attempting to reconcile the unambiguous evidence from QO's for the existence of a FL with the observed transport anomalies.
-On purely phenomenological grounds, a ``two fluid'' model has been suggested,\cite{ayres_incoherent_2021} although it is hard to see how such behavior could arise other than from some significant form of electronic inhomogeneity.\cite{proust_heat_2002} {As discussed above, even a high-quality, ``uniformly doped'' sample will appear heterogeneous on short enough length scales due to the statistical distribution of dopant locations.} This can lead to an electronically inhomogeneous state that consists of dilute superconducting ``puddles" that might survive even to the high fields at which SC long-range coherence is destroyed; a recent paper\cite{bashan_extended_2025} has demonstrated that scattering from the quantum phase fluctuations on such puddles can give rise to a $T$-linear resistivity.
-Alternatively, the possibility that anomalous scattering might be associated with local, nearly-quantum-critical patches of some other order - possibly associated with a disorder broadened antiferromagnetic quantum critical point - has been proposed in a series of related papers.\cite{subir1,avishkar1,esterlisschmalian,subirandmax,berg1}
+There have been several theoretical proposals attempting to reconcile the unambiguous evidence from quantum oscillations for the existence of a Fermi liquid with the observed transport anomalies.
+As discussed above, even a high-quality `uniformly doped' sample will appear heterogeneous on short enough length scales, owing to the statistical distribution of dopant locations.
+This can lead to an electronically inhomogeneous state that consists of dilute superconducting `puddles' that might survive even to the high fields at which superconducting long-range coherence is destroyed; it has been demonstrated that scattering from the quantum phase fluctuations on such puddles can give rise to a $T$-linear resistivity \cite{bashan_extended_2025}.

+Experimental evidence for such a scenario comes from overdoped Tl2201, where increasing the magnetic field from 10 to 18 tesla reduces the $T$-linear slope by at least a factor of two (ref. \cite{mackenzie_normal-state_1996}).
+Alternatively, the possibility that anomalous scattering might be associated with local, nearly-quantum-critical patches of some other order --- possibly associated with a disorder-broadened antiferromagnetic quantum critical point --- has been proposed in a series of related papers\cite{subir1,avishkar1,esterlisschmalian,subirandmax,berg1}.

-For the present purposes, what is essential is that these proposals imply that an extrinsic (disorder related) form of anomalous scattering is responsible for the non-Fermi liquid transport.
-Our specific prediction is that the $T$-linear term will be absent in less disordered overdoped cuprates, such as stoichiometric YBCO doped through application of hydrostatic pressure \cite{alireza_accessing_2017}.
+For the present purposes, what is essential is that these proposals imply that an extrinsic (disorder-related) form of anomalous scattering is responsible for the non-Fermi-liquid transport.
+Our specific prediction is that the $T$-linear term will be absent in less-disordered overdoped cuprates, such as stoichiometric YBCO doped through application of hydrostatic pressure \cite{alireza_accessing_2017}.